-But that’s where Sprinklers come in – because selecting a system that has a long history of saving lives should be the priority.
+But that’s where Sprinklers come in – because selecting a system that is proven to work is clearly the safest option.

-A mist system can be seriously affected by various environmental conditions.
-Open doors or windows or furniture obstructing the mist spray or open spaces etc will definitely have an impact on whether a mist system will or will not work.
-Take for example the movement of furniture.
+It is well known that Mist systems can be affected by various environmental conditions.
+Open doors or windows or furniture obstructing the mist spray or open spaces etc can all impact the effectiveness of a mist system.
+An example is the movement of furniture.
 Mist heads are typically set at a low height of around 1.4 – 1.5m up from the floor – how many people will always respect the full direction and span of spray from a mist head in a room when they are moving and replacing furniture? and what about new owners – will this knowledge be transferred?

-These impacting factors are precisely why the BS8458 ‘Application Specific’ standard requires that each and every mist installation is tested in situ to confirm it works as intended – but this can never be guaranteed under all possible installed conditions at the time of installation and in the future.
+These impacting factors are the reason why the Mist stsndard BS8458 is ‘Application Specific’.
+Each and every Mist installation should be tested as-installed to confirm it works as intended (and how is this accomplished?) – but even doing this test can not guarantee it will work in the future.

-The complexity issues (the devil is in the detail)
+System complexity (the devil is in the detail)

-Indeed component will have a limited life span and will need to be replaced at considerable cost – and annual servicing is a must.
+Indeed certain higher stressed component will have a limited life span and will need to be replaced at considerable cost – and annual servicing is a must.
 In comparison, a mains fed sprinkler system can easily operate over tens of years without being touched.

-- The the various mist systems are incompatible.
+Mist systems from different manufacturers are incompatible.
 All sprinkler system conforming to BS9251 are compatible.

-- Since all mist systems are different, installation companies are incompatible.
-All Sprinkler installers are compatible.
+Since mist systems are incompatable, installation companies are typically single supplier trained.

-But sprinklers also have another clear advantage – A sprinkler system fed from a mains water supply will be cheaper and more reliable than any mist system – both in the short and longer term.
+Sprinklers have a clear advantage – A sprinkler system fed from a mains water supply will be cheaper and more reliable than any mist system – both in the short and longer term.